rosedu/techblog/_posts/2012-09-18-from-0-to-cryptography.markdown

 no only in confidentiality and data integrity, but also in non-repudiation or authentication.

-Before talking about certificate, let's see how does digital signature works.
+Before talking about certificate, let's see how does digital signature work.
 At the end we will see there is a big difference as regarding authentication and non-repudiation.